 SERV Study: Survey of Experiences of Returning Veterans

-VISN 1 is pleased to announce that Dr. Rani Hoff, PhD, MPH has been awarded VA funding from the US Department of Veteran Affairs to conduct this 5-year project to determine whether there are gender differences in how male and female military combat veterans readjust to civilian life.
+VISN 1 is pleased that Dr. Rani Hoff, PhD, MPH was awarded VA funding from the US Department of Veteran Affairs to conduct this 5-year project to determine whether there are gender differences in how male and female military combat veterans readjust to civilian life.